 Are you looking for Jewish clergy for your upcoming wedding or baby naming?
 Seeking help on your journey to conversion?
 If you’re looking for guidance with a lifecycle event or to find inclusive Jewish events and meet other interfaith couples at your life stage, we’re here to help you.
-We are thrilled to have a Rukin Rabbinic Fellow, Rabbi Emily Hyatt, here in Denver to support you.
+We are thrilled to have two Rukin Rabbinic Fellows, Rabbi Emily Hyatt and Rabbi Kolby Morris-Dahary, here in Denver to support you.

-Rabbi Emily and our other Rukin Fellows throughout the US and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
-We hope you’ll join Rabbi Emily for programs and workshops, which include opportunities to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
-She is also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
-Contact her at firstname.lastname@example.org .
+Rabbis Emily and Kolby and our other Rukin Fellows throughout the U.S. and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
+We hope you’ll join them for programs and workshops, which include opportunities to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
+They are also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
+Contact Rabbi Emily at email@example.com and Rabbi Kolby at firstname.lastname@example.org .

 Rabbi Emily Hyatt is a congregational rabbi at Temple Emanuel in Denver, Colorado where she is proud to serve, teach and help grow the Jewish community in her own hometown.
 Rabbi Hyatt was ordained at HUC-JIR (Los Angeles), the Reform Movement’s Seminary, and holds an M.A. in Jewish Education from the Hebrew College in Boston and an M.B.A. from Indiana University.
 Rabbi Hyatt loves helping individuals and families find meaning in community, tradition, learning and identity.
 She is excited to create even more opportunities for diverse families of all kinds to make a home in the Jewish community.